taiatiniyara/totolaw/docs/court-transcription.md

 1. Navigate to a hearing detail page
 2. Click "Create Transcript"
 3. Enter transcript title
-4. (Optional) Add recording URL for batch processing
+4. (Optional) Add recording URL for reference
-5. Click "Create & Start Recording"
+5. Click "Create Transcript"

-### Live Recording
+### Manual Transcription

-1. Select transcription service (Deepgram recommended)
-2. Grant microphone permissions
-3. Click "Start Recording"
-4. Speak clearly - transcript appears in real-time
-5. Use Pause/Resume as needed
+1. Start the session timer when hearing begins
+2. Select the speaker from the dropdown
+3. Type what they say in the text area
+4. Add optional notes for clarification
+5. Press Ctrl+Enter or click "Add Entry" to save
+6. Repeat for each speaker's statement
-6. Click "Stop & Save" when complete
+7. Click "Complete Transcription" when done

 ### Editing Transcripts